Celebration through God’s special gift

 Participation in one of the music ministries is a way to make music and to make friends, thus feeling a greater kinship within the larger church family.

 The Sanctuary Choir leads the traditional 9:30am service of worship each Sunday.
 The choir performs music from all periods of church music, from Gospel to contemporary to Bach and Mozart, often with instrumental/orchestral accompaniment in addition to organ.
 Open to all, no audition necessary.
-Rehearsals on Thursday evenings at 7:30pm in the choir loft.
-Dusty Johnson, Director.
+Rehearsals on Thursday evenings at 7:30pm in the Choir Loft.
+John Brobeck, Director of Traditional Music Ministry, and Thomas Wininger, Conductor.

 Steeple Bells Choir rehearses weekly using our excellent five-octave set of English handbells and participates approximately monthly in the traditional worship services as well as in other special services.
 Rehearsals on Wednesday evenings at 7:00pm in the Multipurpose Building.
 Arlene Sturm, Director.